creative-workflow/easy-terminal-app/README.md

 It is **minimal** because it only depends on standard bash.

 It has **maximal comfort** because:
-  * easyly add commands by creating a simple bash script
+  * easyly add a command by creating a simple bash script
-  * automatic help generation (greps the command scripts for specific marks)
+  * automatic help generation (greps command scripts for specific marks)
   * logging and colored outputs ready to use
-  * write tests for your scripts
+  * you can write tests for your scripts and run with travis or similar

 # Setup
   1. [download](https://github.com/creative-workflow/easy-terminal-app/archive/master.zip) this repo and extract or run `git clone https://github.com/creative-workflow/easy-terminal-app.git`